Lost Elgar masterpiece found in autograph book – and heard for the first time in 100 years

 Matron Lydia Tabb, the original owner of the book, was born in 1897 and dedicated her life to fundraising for children’s charity Barnardo’s, before she passed away in 1983.

-Her book of autographs is due to feature in Richard Winterton's Library Sale at The Lichfield Auction Centre in Staffordshire on 26 March 2019.
+Her book of autographs featured in Richard Winterton's Library Sale at The Lichfield Auction Centre in Staffordshire on 26 March and has now been sold.